frippz/frippz.se/_posts/2015-06-30-muddying-the-waters-of-progressive-enhancement.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/frippz">@frippz</a> PE is much more than &quot;needs to work without JS&quot; though.</p>&mdash; Anders Ekdahl (@andersekdahl) <a href="https://twitter.com/andersekdahl/status/615484523221020673">June 29, 2015</a></blockquote>

 Which is absolutely correct, which [Christian Heilmann has pointed out very well](http://christianheilmann.com/2015/02/18/progressive-enhancement-is-not-about-javascript-availability/).
 But you can't always get everything you want into 140 characters.
-Then came the tweet that set off about an hours worth of what I've come to loathe; arguing over Twitter:
+Then came the tweet that set off about an hour’s worth of what I've come to loathe; arguing over Twitter:

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/frippz">@frippz</a> And you can certainly be doing PE but still require JS.</p>&mdash; Anders Ekdahl (@andersekdahl) <a href="https://twitter.com/andersekdahl/status/615485466352201728">June 29, 2015</a></blockquote>